m15a/fnldoc/README.md

     Errors in module sum.fnl

-This prevents confusion when updated function beavior doesn't match documentation.
+This prevents confusion when updated function behavior doesn't match documentation.

 In most cases `fenneldoc` is smart enough, and can require your module's exported functions without namespace prefix.
 Therefore you can use functions literally in documentation, e.g. if you return a table, no need to destructure it manually, or store it in some `local` within the docstring.

 However, if this doesn't work you can specify how dependencies should be required in `.fenneldoc` config.
 This also doesn't work for macros, so you'll have to add in config a proper require for your macro modules.
-You do so by writing piece of code as a string inder the key, which represents file being processed, and string contains instructing how to require additional dependencies and/or macros:
+You do so by writing piece of code as a string under the key, which represents file being processed, and string contains instructing how to require additional dependencies and/or macros:

 ``` clojure
 {;; rest of config
  :test-requirements {:macro-module.fnl "(import-macros {: some-macro} :macro-module)"}}
 ```

+## Inline references

+Fenneldoc supports automatic resolution of inline references in documentation strings.
+For example, when docstring contains the following string ``Calls `foo' on its arguments.`` here ```foo'`` is an inline reference.
+Inline references start with backtick (backquote) and end with single quote.
+Fenneldoc looks up matching heading in currently processed file and replaces inline reference to link, if such heading exists.
+If heading wasn't found such reference will be replaced to inline code, unless `inline-references` is set to `:keep`.

 ## Configuration